UeCook/Short_NURL/README.md

 | `GET`  | `/api/list`   | Query all short URLs          |
 | `GET`  | `/api/stat`   | Query statistical information |

 Standard APIs are designed for browser frontends and support CORS.
-The keys for `create` / `delete` are placed in the request body JSON, keys for `list` / `stat` are placed in the `X-Token` header, and `ping` uses an independent `X-Ping-Key`.
+The keys for `create` / `delete` are placed in the request body JSON, keys for `list` / `stat` are placed in the `X-Token` header.

 ### 2. Headless API